k0sproject/k0s/docs/README.md

 - Supports x86_64 and arm64

 ## Join the Community
-We welcome your help in continuing the development of k0s!
+We welcome your help in building k0s!
 If you are interested, we invite you to check out the [k0s Contributing Guide](contributors/overview.md) and our [Code of Conduct](contributors/CODE_OF_CONDUCT.md).

 ## Demo
 ![k0s demo](img/k0s_demo.gif)